-GIS101 Geographic Information Systems (I) will provide an introduction to the principles and applications of Geographic Information Systems (GIS) technology.
-It examines the accuracy and applications of geographic information while emphasizing how it can be used to enhance the decision-making processes of many disciplines (i.e. transportation and logistics, business, biology, physics, and government and planning).
+GIS101 Geographic Information System (I) will provide an introduction to the principles and applications of Geographic Information Systems (GIS) technology.
+It examines the accuracy and applications of geographic information, while emphasizing how it can be used to enhance the decision-making processes of many disciplines such as transportation and logistics, business, biology, physics, and government and planning.
 There will be hands-on projects that will focus on real-world problems.
 3 credits

-GIS111 Advanced Geographic Information Systems is a continuation of GIS101.
+GIS111 Advanced Geographic Information Systems is a continuation of GIS 101.
 The course will utilize ArcGIS software's advanced capabilities in analyzing spatial relationships in GIS.
-The course also introduces students to ArcGIS's network analyst, spatial analyst and 3D analyst extensions which increase the functionality and analytical power of the software in producing a GIS.
+The course also introduces students to ArcGIS's Network Analyst, Spatial Analyst, and 3D Analyst extensions, which increase the functionality and analytical power of the software in producing a GIS.
 3 credits